The purpose of this article will be to look at the overall trend in links and where they are going.

 In the end, this shift will change how content marketing and link building are done and how businesses large and small do business.
 Businesses inherently have a motive behind everything they do, it’s pretty much why SEO is even an industry.
 As the focus shifts away from sales-driven content and more towards user-driven content, the way businesses promote themselves, their products, and their partners will have to change along with it.

 We’ve talked a lot about the increasing value of inferred links and how they are quickly moving to replace traditional links in many places on the web.
-There are, however, a few notable downsides to not using direct links that can impact traffic and marketability of content and products.
+There are, however, a few notable downsides to not using links that can impact drive branded search traffic and marketability of content and products.